Fake PPO Probe: Report and Recommendations

 Former police commissioner Mathew Iteere and Njoro police boss Peter Nthiga were cleared by the probe.
 Despite recommending Nthiga's reinstatement, the team recommended his transfer to another station.

 Reactions

-Civil society groups in a negative response to the report indicated that it would further erode any confidence that the public may have had about the police reforms.
-They took the position that the decision fell far short of what Kenyans were expecting.
+Civil society groups indicated that the scandal would further erode any confidence that the public may have had about the police reforms.
+They took the position that the report fell far short of what Kenyans were expecting.